johnlab-research/conus/README.md

 ### Jupyter Notebook with Almond.sh

+The preferred and easiest way to work with forward models using CoNuS is via notebooks.
 To use CoNuS within a Jupyter Notebook with the Almond kernel, first add the following resolver:

 ```scala
 interp.repositories() ++= Seq(coursierapi.MavenRepository.of(